Omar Infante: Florida/Miami Marlins

-Return to Detroit
+Detroit Tigers (second stint)

-Infante and Aníbal Sánchez were traded by the Marlins to the Tigers, on July 23, 2012, for Jacob Turner, Rob Brantly, and Brian Flynn.
+Infante and Aníbal Sánchez were traded by the Marlins to the Detroit Tigers, on July 23, 2012, in exchange for Jacob Turner, Rob Brantly, and Brian Flynn.

 In Game 4 of the 2012 World Series on October 28, 2012, Infante suffered a broken left hand after being hit by a pitch.

 Infante had a stellar 2013 season for the Tigers, despite spending over a month on the disabled list with a lower leg injury.
 He hit .318, his highest batting average since his career best .321 in 2010 with the Braves along with 10 home runs and 51 RBI.
 He also posted the highest slugging percentage of his career (.450).

 Kansas City Royals

 On December 16, 2013, Infante signed a four-year, $30.25 million contract with the Kansas City Royals, with a club option for 2018.

 Infante recorded a career-high 66 RBIs in 2014.
 After struggling in the ALDS, in Game 2 of the 2014 World Series, Infante hit a 2-run home run against the San Francisco Giants in the bottom of the 6th inning in a 5-run inning to lift the Royals past the Giants in a 7–2 victory.

 During the 2015 season, Infante took part in many defensive gems while teaming with Gold Glove shortstop Alcides Escobar, and also experienced an offensive highlight by knocking in a career-high seven runs against the Cleveland Indians on September 18, 2015.
 But Infante lost his starting job for the latter part of the 2015 season after the Royals acquired Ben Zobrist before the trade deadline.
 Infante won his first championship, but played only sparingly as the Royals won the ALDS, the ALCS, and the World Series in 2015.

 After hitting just .238 in parts of three injury-riddled seasons with the Royals, Infante was designated for assignment on June 15, 2016.
-He was currently second in the all-star ballot at the time of his release.
+He was second in the all-star ballot at the time of his release.
 He cleared waivers and became a free agent on June 23.

-Return to Atlanta
+Atlanta Braves (second stint)

-On June 30, 2016, Infante agreed to a minor league deal with the Atlanta Braves.
-He was released by the Braves on August 16, 2016.
+On June 30, 2016, Infante agreed to a minor league deal with the Atlanta Braves organization.
+He was released by the Braves on August 16.

-Third Stint with Detroit Tigers
+Detroit Tigers (third stint)

-On December 9, 2016, the Tigers signed Infante to a minor league contract, and he was invited to spring training.
-He elected free agency on November 6, 2017.
+On December 9, 2016, the Detroit Tigers signed Infante to a minor league contract, and he was invited to spring training.
+Infante spent the 2017 season with the Triple–A Toledo Mud Hens, playing in 123 games and hitting .282/.315/.364 with 3 home runs and 37 RBI.
+He elected free agency following the season on November 6.